|Main Page <Variations in Irish Banknotes - Introduction <

 There are several anomalous variations in the Lavery notes.

-First noted around 1974, the mulberry variety notes have a random inking flaw producing variably dark serial numbers in place of normally bright red numbers on some notes, which in some cases appear almost black.
+First noted in literature around 1974, the mulberry variety notes have a random inking flaw producing variably dark serial numbers in place of normally bright red numbers on some notes.
+In some cases the ink variation appears to be almost black.
 The darker the ink of the mulberry, the more sought-after the note.
 They are about as scarce as replacement notes, with the ‘black’ ones being quite rare.
 They are regarded as a major variety amongst Irish notes.

 3. Design Variations: £1 notes 1958, 1959 and 1960